B2-Bayesian-for-Biology/matlab-ode-inference/README.md

 ### Data transformation/ reparametrization:
 - Should the data be log transformed?
 - Should some of the parameters be sampled in the log scale?

+### FAQ
+- Language and implementation: MAtlab -- mcmcstat -- very slow!
+But transparent!
+- ODE solver: ode45.
+- Error Model: inv-gamma; assumped independence of points, multiplicative likelihood, compared log(data)  with log(model)
+- Convergence tests: Gelman rubin, Autocorrelation of chains, geweke.
+- Post processing: burn = 3000 -- need burning for DRAM-MCMC, need atleast 10 chain thinning for.

+## Review:
+Here's the convention we used (for now).
+-  Initial condition fixed from data for P0 and varied for N0
+- flags: Logtransformed = 1 means log(Data) and log(model) compared.
+- flags: Logprior = 1, LogNormal Priors used for N0 and Qs
+- You can find chains saved in [results](./results/)
+- You can find plots saved in [figures](./figures/)

 ## Contributions.
 - Current contributions by [Raunak Dey](https://sites.google.com/view/raunak-dey/home) at UMD.